You’re single and ready to mingle.

 Just because you have the forced smile of a psychopath, doesn’t mean you can never show off your pearly whites.

 It simply means you have to capture an authentic smile.

 And here’s the trick:

-– Throw back a small shot before the shoot to relax.
+– Take a shot of fire water before the shoot to relax.